-I learned that these frameworks apply to the world outside of Virgin and the lessons I learned working on Virgin Galactic, Virgin Orbit and Virgin Hotels served me well when I led our investments in Ring, Slack and Capsule.
-I have brought these same lessons with me to M13, and it’s exciting to find entrepreneurs who are attacking markets with the same perspective.
+I realized that these frameworks apply to the world outside of Virgin and the lessons I learned investing in Virgin Galactic, Virgin Pulse and Virgin Hotels served me well when we invested in Ring, Slack, and Capsule.
+I have brought these same lessons with me to M13, and it is exciting to find entrepreneurs who are attacking markets with the same perspective.

 When meeting founders I am most focused on understanding their motivation.
 Did it come from a personal pain point?
 What triggered this particular path?
 What led them to this moment?
 Motivations are crucial as the odds are stacked against them yet these founders move forward with such singular focus to build something that endures.